osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/v1/configuration/pi-adapter-for-azure-event-hubs-client-settings-configuration.md

 # PI Adapter for Azure Event Hubs client settings configuration

-The client settings configuration is automatically generated when a new data source is added.
-If you experience problems with timeouts or when Azure Event Hubs limits are exceeded in terms of browse or subscription operation, you can change the client settings configuration.
+The client settings configuration is automatically generated when a new data source is added. <!--- jokim Mar0322: passive->active voice pls --->If you experience problems with timeouts or when Azure Event Hubs limits are exceeded in terms of browse or subscription operation, you can change the client settings configuration.

 ## Configure Azure Event Hubs client settings